-Q: How did you choose Medellin?
+Q: How did you choose Medellín?

 The first week I was here, I played tourist and saw the sites.
-I was impressed from the first day with how modern the city and its transportation system are.
+I was impressed from the first day with how modern the city and especially its transportation system are.

 Having taken a six-month road trip through Mexico and all Central America, I can tell you that, for me, no city in that region compares.
 This is a notably cleaner city than cities in Central America, for example.

-Q: What’s there to do in Medellin?
+Q: What’s there to do in Medellín?

-Joe’s Response: Medellin is a big city.
+Joe: Medellín is a big city.
 Full of events.
-I have been very impressed by the sporting complexes, for example–modern and well-maintained stadiums, gyms, swimming pools, running tracks, etc. One section of the main road system is shut down every Sunday to encourage locals to walk and bike the city.
+I have been very impressed by the sporting complexes, for example.
+There are modern and well-maintained stadiums, gyms, swimming pools, running tracks, etc. One section of the main road system is shut down every Sunday to encourage locals to walk and bike the city.
 Again, not what I had expected to find anywhere in Latin America.

-Q: What are your favorite things about living in Medellin?
+Q: What are your favorite things about living in Medellín?

 On my driving trip down here, I contemplated living in many locations, including Mexico, Nicaragua, and Panama.
 The reality, I found, is that, once you get south of Baja, Mexico, the weather anywhere near the ocean is extremely hot.
 You just want to be in an air-conditioned vehicle or an air-conditioned building all the time.
 For a week’s vacation, a tropical location can be great.
 You spend your time lounging by the pool.
-But as a place to live and work, I find Medellin far more pleasant.
+But as a place to live and work, I find Medellín far more pleasant.

-Q: What don’t you like about life in Medellin?
+Q: What don’t you like about life in Medellín?

-Joe’s Response: Traffic is becoming more of a problem.
+Joe: Traffic is becoming more of a problem.
 If you need to drive a lot in town, it can consume a lot of time.
 With the economy moving ahead, more and more people are owning vehicles.